noaa-ocs-hydrography/noaabathymetry/README.md

 ## Background

-[BlueTopo](https://www.nauticalcharts.noaa.gov/data/bluetopo.html) is a compilation of the best available public bathymetric data of U.S. waters.

-Created by [NOAA Office of Coast Survey's](https://www.nauticalcharts.noaa.gov/) National Bathymetric Source project, [BlueTopo data](https://www.nauticalcharts.noaa.gov/data/bluetopo_specs.html) intends to provide depth information nationwide with the vertical uncertainty tied to that depth estimate as well as information on the survey source that it originated from.

-This data is presented in a multiband high resolution GeoTIFF with an associated raster attribute table.

-For answers to frequently asked questions, visit the [FAQ](https://www.nauticalcharts.noaa.gov/data/bluetopo_faq.html).
+NOAA's [National Bathymetric Source](https://nauticalcharts.noaa.gov/learn/nbs.html) builds and publishes the best available high-resolution bathymetric data of U.S. waters.
+The program's workflow is designed for continuous throughput, ensuring the best bathymetric data is always available to professionals and the public.
+This data provides depth measurements nationwide, along with vertical uncertainty estimates and information on the originating survey source.
+It is available in multiple formats (GeoTIFF compilations like [BlueTopo](https://www.nauticalcharts.noaa.gov/data/bluetopo.html) and Modeling, BAG, and IHO S-102) hosted on a public S3 bucket.

+This package simplifies downloading bathymetric data from NOAA and optionally assembling them into per-UTM-zone GDAL Virtual Rasters for use in GIS applications.
+It supports six data sources (BlueTopo, Modeling, BAG, S-102 v2.1/v2.2/v3.0).

 ## Requirements